dbrrt/chat-app/README.md

 # Get started

 You'll need Docker and nodeJS (12) and `yarn` to use the app.
 Make sure to have a `.env` file to configure the environment variables of your app.
-You can follow `.env.tpl` as reference to achieve this.
+You can follow `.env.tpl` file as reference to achieve this.

 First you'll need to install the front-end dependencies and build the app.